 It makes perfect sense when you think about it, but if you ever have a question in the future about filmmaking, chances are that your answer is hidden somewhere backstage.

 FOURTH WALL DEFINITION

 What is the fourth wall?

-The fourth wall is the screen we’re watching.
+The 4th wall is the screen we’re watching.
 It’s the wall that separates the story world from the real world.

 We treat this wall like a one-way mirror.
 The audience can see and comprehend the story, but the story cannot comprehend the existence of the audience.
 If you break that wall, you break that accord.

 It can also be described as the story becoming aware of itself.

 3 tips for breaking the fourth wall effectively

 - Be extreme: This means you need to break the fourth wall all the time, or very rarely.